antonc42/cs406-project/DOC.md

 sudo systemctl daemon-reload
  ```

+<div class="page-break"></div>

 # Configure BIND

+This will enable a basic config of the BIND DNS server.
+No zones or custom settings will be configured beyond the basic necessary ones.
+For additional configuration and best security practices, see later sections.

 1. Create the new config file.
 Press the 'i' key to enter insert mode.
  ```